wasiff125/ebayscraperpyhton/README.md

 License
 The eBay scraping project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for personal or commercial purposes.

-Feel free to customize this README template according to your project's specific details and requirements.